lbarqueira/portfolio_pwa/README.md

 Note: for each upgrade we do with this repository, and want to publish at GitHub pages we have to:
 - command >flutter build web

+I still don`t know how to upgrade the https://lbarqueira.github.io/ repository...